Prowtonz/CS4220/Week13/lab.md

 ## Week 13 Lab - Due Monday 04/27/20 at 11:59PM
 Complete all the problems below.
 30 Points total.
-Please submit homework to CSNS.
+Please submit this lab to CSNS.

 - For FULL credit use proper ES6 and Vue.js syntax..
 - For FULL credit upload a single html file.
 The Vue.js JavaScript should be included in the script tag.